 On my recent trip to get my Murukku achu, I was finally able to lay my hands on this add-on gadget.
 The next coconut grating session happened using the new instrument.
 All I had to do, was to fix it on the grinder and switch on.
 The rest happened automatically.
 Thinking of the many handhelds, nonelectrical coconut grater, and the many other incidents spent frustrated with grating, came to mind.
 I am happy my kids will have more modern instruments to help them cook Indian food much easier!

 This is the blade that gets fitted on the grinder.
 Just hold the half coconut over the blade and ensure you keep your hands safe.
 Switch on and keep tight for it to move around and the grated meat falls down to the base.

 For making the paste, take enough quantity and grind to a smooth paste.
 You should not add water, if required, just add a teaspoon for it to run.
-Scoop out with a spoon and do not use hand.
-Using hand, usually spoils the paste.
+Scoop out with a spoon and do not use a hand.
+Using hand usually spoils the paste.

 I store my ready to use Coconut paste for about a week.
-Its a great help while making gravies.
-I use about a tablespoon or so, to make the curry thick and more tastier.
+It's a great help while making gravies.
+I use about a tablespoon or so, to make the curry thick and tastier.
 Most of our side dishes for Chapatis have little of this added.

 This is part of the series featuring Basics in Indian cooking.
-These form the basics in my kitchen and help me to have more organised way of cooking healthy and fast, in this hurried and hectic life style we have.
+These form the basics in my kitchen and help me to have a more organized way of cooking healthy and fast, in this hurried and hectic lifestyle we have.
 I welcome feedback and suggestions on this.
 Thanks!